angyuqian/coffee-code/staying-safe-online/README.md

 ### Scenario 1.
 Ad tracking, or big business is watching you :eyes:

+Describe a situation in which tracking is awesome because it creates a personalized online experience.

+On the other hand, describe a situation in which tracking is awful.

 ### Scenario 2.
 You've been hacked! :scream:

 Phishing: it's not just about Nigerian princes